Dozens killed in US airstrikes on Yemen port, Houthis say

 Al-Masirah reported that all those killed were workers at the port and that the strikes also injured 102 people, citing the Houthi-run health ministry’s regional office.

-CNN has reached out to the Pentagon for comment regarding the reported toll.
+CNN reached out to the Pentagon for comment regarding the reported toll and was directed to the US Central Command’s earlier statement.

 Since mid-March, US airstrikes have pounded Houthi targets in Yemen, hitting oil refineries, airports and missile sites, with US President Donald Trump vowing to use “overwhelming force” until the US achieves its goal of stopping the Houthis from targeting shipping in the Red Sea.